 “Tolu, please go and finish what you’re doing.
 Your shouting will not change my mind.
 The moment I get the job, we are moving.”

-“Olabisi Onabanjo University is in Ago Iwoye, Daddy Lekan, why don’t we move there?
+“Ogun State University is at Ago Iwoye, Daddy Lekan!
+Why don’t we move there?
 Why Abeokuta?”

 Daddy sprang up in anger.
 “If you question me one more time, Tolulope, I will beat you blue-black and nobody will do anything about it!”

 “But we’re not going to Abeokuta,” Mommy whispered.
-“I will take you children to Grandma in Osogbo.”
+“I’ll take you children to Grandma in Osogbo.”

 “But Daddy said…”